paulhontz/saint/Columns.md

-By default, Saint will manage all properties found on given model(excluding primary key and foreign keys).
+By default, Saint will create a column for each property found on given model (excluding ones of unsupported types as well as primary and foreign keys).

-Columns will be displayed in the order they found in given model.

 To ignore some of them, simply use `saint.ignore :column1, :column2, :etc`

+Column type are inherited from property.

-You can also fine tune any automatically added column, or even add new ones.
+You can fine tune any automatically added column, or even add new ones.

 For example, your model contains :content property.
 Saint will create an textarea column, but you need an WYSIWYG editor for :content.
 You simply need to override :content column setup:

     saint.column :content, :rte

+Columns will be displayed in the order they found in given model.

 Custom types supported by Saint: